theluqmn/dating/README.md

 ## features

+> [!NOTE]
+> this project is bare-bones, and considered finished. there are no further updates in plan.

 - easy to use command line interface
 - change the present date to aid with your calculations
 - get days since a specific date